Wednesday, August 31, 2011

 1 large yellow onion, chopped

-3-4 stalks celery, preferrably the inner portion of the bunch with all the leaves (leaves have so much flavor!), chopped
+3-4 stalks celery, preferrably the inner portion of the bunch with all the leaves (leaves have so much flavor!), chopped3 medium cloves garlic, minced

 4 14 oz cans cut up/stewed tomatoes